 OH/ A/ODE Requirements Hybrid/Onsite Plan Carefully monitor their own health daily and avoid coming to campus at any potential symptom of COVID-19.
-Any boarding students newly arriving to campus will either: Complete a quarantine at home for 14 days (or current CDC) recommended time period) prior to traveling to the school, OR Quarantine on campus for 14 days (or current CDC recommended time period).
+Any boarding students newly arriving to campus will either: • Complete a quarantine at home for 14 days (or current CDC recommended time period) prior to traveling to the school, OR Quarantine on campus for 14 days (or current CDC recommended time period).
 Student transportation off-campus is limited to medical care.
-OII PROCEDURES AND DRILLS A/ODE Requirements In accordance with ORS 336.071 and OAR 581-022-2225 all schools Hybrid/Onsite Plan Each school's safety team is completing a COVID-19 checklist to (including those operating a Comprehensive Distance Learning ensure compliance with all 1-3 domains and based upon the unique model) are required to instruct students on emergency floorplan, grade levels and culture within their building. procedures.
-Schools that operate an On-Site or Hybrid model need noorpian, grade levels and culture within their banding. to instruct and practice drills on emergency procedures so that students and staff can respond to emergencies.
-At least 30 minutes in each school month must be used to instruct students on the emergency procedures for fires, earthquakes (including tsunami drills in appropriate zones), and safety threats.
+2m.
+SCHOOL EMERGENCY PROCEDURES AND DRILLS OH/ A/ODE Requirements Hybrid/Onsite Plan In accordance with ORS 336.071 and OAR 581-022-2225 all schools Each school's safety team is completing a COVID-19 checklist to (including those operating a Comprehensive Distance Learning ensure compliance with all 1-3 domains and based upon the unique model) are required to instruct students on emergency floorplan, grade levels and culture within their building. procedures.
+Schools that operate an On-Site or Hybrid model need to instruct and practice drills on emergency procedures so that students and staff can respond to emergencies.
+At least 30 minutes in each school month must be used to inchange to the opposite and instruct students on the emergency procedures for fires, earthquakes (including tsunami drills in appropriate zones), and safety threats.Fire drills must be conducted monthly.
 Fire drills must be conducted monthly.
 Earthquake drills (including tsunami drills and instruction for schools in a tsunami hazard zone) must be conducted two times a year.
 Safety threats including procedures related to lockdown, lockout, shelter in place and evacuation and other appropriate actions to take when there is a threat to safety must be conducted two times a year.
 Drills can and should be carried out as close as possible to the procedures that would be used in an actual emergency.
 For example, a fire drill must be carried out with the same alerts and same routes as normal.
 If appropriate and practicable, COVID-19 physical distancing measures can be implemented, but only if they do not compromise the drill.
 When or if physical distancing must be compromised, drills must be completed in less than 15 minutes.
-Prills shall not be practiced upless they can be practiced correctly.
 Drills shall not be practiced unless they can be practiced correctly.
 Train staff on safety drills prior to students arriving on the first day on campus in hybrid or face-to-face engagement.
 If on a hybrid schedule, conduct multiple drills each month to ensure that all cohorts of students have opportunities to participate in drills (i.e., schedule on different cohort days throughout the year).
-Students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol after a drill is complete. · LATED, AND/OR EXHIBITING SELF-REGULATORY CHALLENGES OH/ A/ODE Requirements Hybrid/Onsite Plan Utilize the components of Collaborative Problem Solving or a We have PBIS integrated within our schools, we train staff on 1 similar framework to continually provide instruction and skill- Collaborative Problem Solving (CPS) and in trauma informed practices building/training related to the student's demonstrated lagging through our Culture of Care work and with our behavioral coaches. skills. skills.
-Take proactive/preventative steps to reduce antecedent events We have both school and district Social-Emotional Learning teams and skills.
-Take proactive/preventative steps to reduce antecedent events and triggers within the school environment.
-We have both school and district Social-Emotional Learning teams and partnered with BRYT to enhance our schoolwide SEL supports and skills.
-Take proactive/preventative steps to reduce antecedent events and triggers within the school environment.
-Be proactive in planning for known behavioral escalations (e.g., We have both school and district Social-Emotional Learning teams and skills.
-Take proactive/preventative steps to reduce antecedent events and triggers within the school environment.
-We have both school and district Social-Emotional Learning teams and partnered with BRYT to enhance our schoolwide SEL supports and
+Students must wash hands with soap and water for 20 seconds or use an alcohol-based hand sanitizer with 60-95% alcohol after a drill is complete. arm is complete.
+2n.
+SUPPORTING STUDENTS WHO ARE DYSREGULATED, ESCA LATED, AND/OR EXHIBITING SELF-REGULATORY CHALLENGES OH/ A/ODE Requirements Hybrid/Onsite Plan Utilize the components of Collaborative Problem Solving or a We have PBIS integrated within our schools, we train staff on similar framework to continually provide instruction and skill- Collaborative Problem Solving (CPS) and in trauma informed practices building/training related to the student's demonstrated lagging through our Culture of Care work and with our behavioral coaches. skills.
+Take proactive/preventative steps to reduce antecedent events We have both school and district Social-Emotional Learning teams and and triggers within the school environment. partnered with BRYT to enhance our schoolwide SEL supports and Be proactive in planning for known behavioral escalations (e.g., interventions during the upcoming year. self-harm, spitting, scratching, biting, eloping, failure to maintain physical distance).
+Adjust antecedents where possible to minimize